Maxlego08/Minecraft-Inventory-Builder/README.md

 # How do I contribute?

 The site is developed with laravel, so you must have knowledge in Laravel, php, html and scss.<br>
 To contribute you just need to clone the project, make your changes and create a pull request.
+You must always do your merge on the <b>develop branch !</b>

 To install the Laravel app I advise you to use https://laravel.com/docs/10.x/homestead